 This recipe for carnitas makes what some would consider to be a lot of pork.
-Hardly a problem in our minds, seeing as we can’t imagine not being able to pack away a batch of this subtly infused Mexican-style braised and fried pork.
+Hardly a problem in our minds, seeing as we can’t imagine not being able to pack away a batch of this subtly infused Mexican-style braised crispy pork.
 Should you wish to make just half a batch, the author advises that you cut the amount of pork, salt, and oregano in the recipe below in half, but that you rely on the same amount of water, onion, orange, garlic, bay, sweetened condensed milk, and lard (mmmm, lard).
 You’ll also want to rely on a slightly smaller pot than what the recipe suggests.
 Consider your baby batch the diminutive–though not exactly diminished–form of this classic.
 Carnitas-ito, anyone?

 - Quick Glance